There’s a growing movement of people who want to reduce food waste in their own homes.

 It will leave farmers with a bumper crop that won’t sell.
 When supermarkets and distributors don’t buy it, farmers have little choice other than to send it to landfill.

-This might be the most tragic of all forms of food waste – surplus produce that has nothing wrong with it.
+This might be the most tragic of all causes of food waste – surplus produce that has nothing wrong with it.
 Not even the superficial flaws that the supermarkets reject.

 That flawless fruit and veg would look lovely on the plates of the 8 million food-insecure people in the UK.
 Sadly the only mouth it feeds is the one on a waste compactor.